Folkways

 I’m a folk painter…although not according to the institution or “academy” of art.
 They have their own definition of folk art/folk artist, and not surprisingly it defines a folk artist as being “uneducated” or more kindly put, “self taught”, and concerned with traditional common culture and daily life.

-It’s the way I celebrate being a unique expression of life on this planet at this time!
+Getting a little woo-woo: It’s the way I celebrate being a unique expression of life on this planet, at this time.
 What a potent idea that is.
 That we’re all connected in our sameness, yet completely unique in some way that is a contribution to life on Earth.
-Experience is filtered through each one of us (*we are a unique filter*), then that information is transmitted to the collective life-soup-juice that is the breathing, pulsing universe.
+Experience is filtered through each one of us (*we are a unique filter*), and then that information is transmitted to the collective life-soup-juice that is the breathing, pulsing universe.

-I admit it’s impossible to not have the influence of all the artist before me somehow embedded into my subconscious…as we are all connected in this collective soup.
-However, I often feel uninspired by, and tired of, the same outward expressions going around, and around again, recycled like our socio-political histories on earth repeating over and over and over.
+I admit it’s impossible to not be influenced by all the artists before me somehow embedded into my subconscious…as we are all connected in this collective soup.
+However, I often feel uninspired by, and tired of, the same outward expressions going around and around again, recycled like our socio-political histories on earth repeating over and over and over.
 Can’t we, as a species, dream up anything new???
 Maybe it is impossible, but I will never know if I don’t try to dig into the unseen well through my creative practices.
-So that’s what I’m doing in my short time here on Earth.
-How about you, friend?

 In the dream I was standing on a balcony looking at the ocean at night, strangely the water started coming in fast…I felt worried that I needed to get off the balcony but I saw in the water something ancient, some kind of prehistoric ocean creature.
 I was with one of my kids (who is always in my ancient-ocean beach dreams), and I new I needed to retreat into the building for our safety.
 It was some kind of public hotel or restaurant.
 We went back inside and then down some back stairs toward a parking garage but we could see through a big glass wall of windows that the water had filled the parking garage the lights of the garage were lighting up the water with a greenish eerie glow and I could see many different prehistoric water beings there…had they come back?
 Was I time jumping?
 Were they there to tell me something…something about evolution.
 Something about how they are also my ancestors, about how their environment changed and over time their bodies evolved, as ours did, and ours will.
 They were telling me something about how what we have now will have to change, the waters will rise, we will need to move and communicate in new ways and our bodies will change, as they already are.